nehaswami16/biotechresearchclub/_pages/about.md

 ### Burhan Sabuwala
 <img src = "../images/Burhan.jpg" width = "400">

 I'm a fourth-year undergraduate majoring in biological engineering and data science.
 I'm interested in addressing questions related to human diseases from a computational or data-driven lens and very excited by complex and dynamic systems.
-I also like to read and understand science policy.

 ### Sahana Gangadharan
 <img src = "../images/Sahana.jpg" width = "400">